This Is Why Natalie Portman Is Refusing To Travel To Israel

 Portman’s decision not to travel to the award ceremony drew criticism from some, including Israel's minister for culture and sports, Miri Regev.
 "I was saddened to hear that Natalie Portman has fallen as a ripe fruit in the hands of BDS supporters," Regev said, associating the actress' act with the Boycott, Divestment, and Sanctions movement that protests Israel over its treatment of Palestinians and the West Bank.

-But Portman denies any involvement with the movement and instead decided to release a statement on her Instagram, stating that her words had been “mischaracterized by others.”
+But Portman denies any involvement with the movement and instead decided to release a statement on her Instagram, stating that her words had been “mischaracterised by others.”

 “I chose not to attend because I did not want to appear as endorsing [Israeli Prime Minister] Benjamin Netanyahu, who was to be giving a speech at the ceremony.
 By the same token, I am not part of the BDS movement and do not endorse it," she wrote in the statement.
 The actress continued by saying that she treasures her “Israeli friends and family, Israeli food, books, art, cinema, and dance,” but noted that the mistreatment of those suffering from “today’s atrocities” were not in line with her Jewish values.
 “Because I care about Israel, I must stand up against violence, corruption, inequality, and abuse of power," she said.